openmm/spice-dataset/README.md

 John D. Chodera, Benjamin P. Pritchard, Yuanqing Wang, Gianni De Fabritiis, and Thomas E. Markland.
 "SPICE, A Dataset of Drug-like Molecules and Peptides for Training Machine Learning Potentials."  https://doi.org/10.48550/arXiv.2209.10702 (2022).

-In addition, Zenodo automatically generates a DOI for every release of the dataset, which can be found on the Releases page.
-It can be cited along with the above paper if you want to cite a particular version of the dataset.
+To cite a particular version of the dataset, cite the Zenodo DOI found on the Releases page and shown above for the most recent version.